Likumbi Lya Mize, Zambian ceremonies

 Likumbi Lya Mize ceremony of the Luvale people of Zambia

-The Likumbi Lya Mize ceremony is a succession of ceremonies of the Luvale people of northern Zambia in honour of King Ndungu, the chief traditional authority, marking the end of the ‘mukanda’ (initiation of children).
+The Likumbi Lya Mize ceremony is a series of ceremonies held by the Luvale people of northern Zambia in honour of King Ndungu, the principal traditional authority, marking the end of the mukanda (initiation of children).

 Likumbi Lya Mize Ceremony